|

 Treasurer

-owner of the company.
-Trahan is a native of Bayou Black
+Conditioning after 34 years.
+Trahan is a native of

-his spare time.
-He serves District 7, which includes
+in north Mississippi.
+He serves District 7, which

 |

-Julien Dennis (J.D.)
-Boudreaux III, a resident of Donner
+Julien “J.D.”
+Boudreaux III, a resident of Donner, has

-who has been active in the Donner-Chacahoula Fire
+been active in the Donner-Chacahoula Fire Dept. and

-Department and Jaycees also has served on the St.
+Jaycees and has served on the St. Lawrence Church

-A former Justice of the Peace, Boudreaux is the
+Terrebonne Parish Council.
+A former Justice of the Peace,

-Recipient of the Roland J. Thibodaux Award as a
+Boudreaux is the recipient of the Roland J. Thibodaux

-Terrebonne Parish school bus driver.
-He was appointed
+Award as a Terrebonne Parish school bus driver.
+He was

-the District 2 SLECA director in January 2006.
+appointed the District 2 SLECA director in January 2006

 |